 A balance sheet is also known as a ‘statement of financial position’ because it provides a snapshot of your assets and liabilities – and therefore net worth – at a single point in time.

-Regardless of terminology, many business owners neglect to review their balance sheet.
-This is a tragedy waiting to happen, as the coming market softening will make the balance sheet report more important than ever.
+Regardless of terminology, many business owners neglect to review their balance sheets.
+This is a tragedy waiting to happen, as the coming market softening will make this report more important than ever.

 The purpose of a profit & loss report is fairly obvious to most, whereas the balance sheet remains a mystery for many business owners.